Posted in: Financial Planning

 When the market is volatile, investors are often tempted to take unplanned actions that are often detrimental to their goals in the long run.
 Instead of falling victim to the hysteria, it is best to stick with a solid long-term plan.
-Below are some tips to help you keep your investments secure and profitable even in the face of market volatility in 2019.
+Below are some tips to help you keep your investments secure and profitable even in the face of market volatility.

 - Review your plan.

 Following a solid investment plan is the best way to prevent your emotions from guiding your investment decisions.
 Every year, you should take the time to review your investment plans and strategies.
 Your plan should include short-term, intermediate and long-term goals.
 While short-term goals cover your investment goals for the next year or two, long-term goals focus on your objectives for your investments seven years or more into the future.
 As you review your plan with your advisor, consider whether your circumstances or goals have changed.
 If they have, consider making changes to your investment plan.

 Review of your investment plan should also include an in-depth look at your overall investment allocation.
 Consider where all of your assets are invested, as well as the risks and returns associated with each allocation.